devflhz/apprentice/blog/content/articles/week-2/the-art-of-organizational-manipulation.md

 - Managers are not supposed to tell you what to do, they should remove blockers.
 - Leave your comfort zone and do things that are interesting to you.
 - Don't do everything you're told to do, question things.
-- Try employees like an adult, expect them to what they have to do.
+- Try employees like an adult, expect them to what they must do.
 - You should take risks, failing does not mean failure, it means you're learning.

 # Bad managers